petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

     ![Visual Studio Additional Information New Azure Functions Project](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioConfigureAzureFunctionsProjectAdditionalInformation.png)

-# Create Azure IoT Hub and configure in the Azure Functions Project
+# Create an Azure IoT Hub and Connect it to the Azure Functions Project

-## Create Azure IoT Hub
+## Create an Azure IoT Hub

 1. Navigate to the [Azure Portal](https://portal.azure.com/), and then search for **iot hub**.